uchicago-cs/cmsc22000/website/hw/hw3.rst

 you want before the deadline.

 Once you submit your files, an “autograder” will run.
-This won’t actually be doing any grading, but it will try to build your code, to make sure you don’t have any compiler errors, etc. If you do, make sure to fix them and re-submit again.
+This won’t actually be doing any grading, but it will try to build the code in the ``polygon-area``, ``micro-editor``, and ``libgraph`` directories (using the ``Makefiles`` in each directory).
+If the autograder shows any errors, that is a sign there could be issues with your Makefiles.

+Note: you may see a compiler warning referring to a "buf" variable in the ``micro-editor`` code.
+You can safely ignore this warning.